Both London Bridge stabbing victims identified as University of Cambridge graduates

 “We know Jack would not want this terrible, isolated incident to be used as a pretext by the government for introducing even more draconian sentences on prisoners, or for detaining people in prison for longer than necessary,” they wrote.

-Merritt and Jones were fatally stabbed by Usman Khan, who was attending the event celebrating the five-year anniversary of Learning Together, police said.
+Merritt and Jones were fatally stabbed by Usman Khan , who was attending the event celebrating the five-year anniversary of Learning Together, police said.
 Three others, a man and two women, were also injured in the attack.

 Police said Sunday that one of the injured has returned home, while the other two remain in stable condition in hospital.